Treide1/flow-template/README.md

 ### Bring your own constants

-Take `fft.sample(AcousticRanges.BASS, 20)` for example.
+Take `audio.sample(Audio.BASS, 20)` for example.
-You can go to the file where they are stored and change `BASS = 160.0 ..< 320.0` to whatever you like, if you find a sound range that works for you.
+You can go to the file where they are stored and change `BASS = 160.0 ..
+320.0` to whatever you like, if you find a sound range that works for you.

 The same is true for the other template constants.
 Use and re-use your favorite ones.